Start

 Let’s build and execute the “startDef” example.

-- Create a new process definition called “startDef" and open it in Designer mode.
+• Create a new process definition called “startDef" and open it in Designer mode.

-- Drag the “Contains, Task, AbortInstance” controls to the canvas.
+• Drag the “Contains, Task, AbortInstance” controls to the canvas.

-- Connect the dots between the “Start” step and other steps, as shown above.
+• Connect the dots between the “Start” step and other steps, as shown above.

-- Click the button to manage variables.
+• Click the button to manage variables.
 All variables defined earlier in the workflow are listed in the table.
-Provide the variable name, select the data type, and click the “Add” button to add new variables to the process.
+Provide the variable name, select the data type from the dropdown list, and click the “Add” button to add new variables to the process.
 Select the variable name and click the “Remove” button to remove the variable from the process permanently.
-Select the data type from the dropdown list.
-First, select the variable from the list and click on the “Change Type” button to change the variable's data type.
+First, select the variable from the list, then click the “Change Type” button to change the variable's data type.

-- Click the button to manage globals.
+• Click the button to manage globals.
 All globals defined earlier in the workflow are listed in the table.
-Provide the global name, select the data type, and click the “Add” button to add new globals to the process.
-Select the global name and click the “Remove” button to remove it from the process permanently.
-Select the data type from the dropdown list.
-First, select the global from the list and click the “Change Type” button to change the global data type.
-Select the variable from the list and click the “Used by steps” button to view all steps using the global.
+Provide the global name, select the data type from the dropdown, and click the “Add” button to add a new global to the process.
+Select the global name, then click the “Remove” button to remove it from the process permanently.
+First, select the global from the list, then click the “Change Type” button to change its data type.
+Select the global from the list, then click the “Used by steps” button to view all steps that use it.
 The associated steps are hyperlinked to help track their location when clicked.
-Select the global and click the “Mark Required” button to prevent accidentally removing the global.
-The global is marked in red, and the same button toggles the status to normal.
+Select the global and click the “Mark Required” button to prevent accidental removal.
+The global is marked in red, and the same button toggles the status back to normal.

-- Click the button to manage business objects (BO).
+• Click the button to manage business objects (BO).
 Select the type from the dropdown list.
-Provide the BO name and click the “Add” button to include a new object.
-Select the BO name from the list and click on the “Remove” button to remove it permanently from the list.
-Select the BO name from the list and click Change Type” to change the BO type from one to another.
+Enter the BO name, then click the “Add” button to add a new object.
+Select the BO name from the list, then click the “Remove” button to permanently remove it.
+Select the BO name from the list, then click “Change Type” to change the BO type.

-- Click the "Start" step to configure its "Required" properties.
+• Click the "Start" step to configure its "Required" properties.
 Click the AI Predict button.

-- The predicted steps are listed below.
+• The predicted steps are listed below.
 You can use the checkbox to skip unnecessary steps.
-Click the button to add the expected list of steps to the existing workflow branching off from the Start step.
+Click the button to add the expected list of steps to the existing workflow, branching off from the Start step.

 Definition Sample: